 - You must bring instructor-specified materials, such as graph or scratch paper, or a calculator, with you to the exam.

 - You will be monitored by audio and video surveillance while in the testing room.

 - Children are not permitted in the Testing Center and should not be left unattended in the waiting area.

 - Food and beverages are not permitted in the Testing Center.

 Option 2: Online Proctoring

 The secure online proctoring service, ProctorU, lets students schedule exam times and locations that fit their schedules.
 ProctorU verifies identity and records testing sessions.
 Each testing session is reviewed by a certified proctor to ensure integrity.
 Students will be required to pay an $8-14 fee for online proctoring, depending on the length of the exam, directly to ProctorU.
 They must also have access to a computer with a webcam and reliable internet connection to use ProctorU.

 Option 3: Approved Testing Sites

 Online students may take an exam at an alternative on- or off-campus approved testing site.
-UofSC offers a number of approved testing sites.
+USC offers a number of approved testing sites.
 To schedule an exam, students must inform Distributed Learning of their preferred testing site, and then contact the site coordinator at least one week before each exam to schedule their appointment.